The Best Sony A6400 Lenses for Video and Photography

 - SEL35F18

-The Sony E 35mm f1.8 OSS is a perfect walking around lens.
+The Sony E 35mm f1.8 OSS is a perfect for everyday shooting.
 It has a “standard” focal length, meaning framing images will be easy and feel natural.

 See current price and information: